AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-send-receive-messages.md

 ## Reference

-This section lists the limitations of sending and receiving messages.
+This section lists the message size and expiration limits.

 - The maximum size of a message is 5 KB.
 - The maximum size of an attachment is 10 MB.